1453nicat/customer-booking-prediction/README.md

 | Precision | 0.3340 | **0.2951** | ±0.0055 | ✅ Normal |
 | Recall | 0.7932 | **0.6951** | ±0.0104 | ✅ Normal |

-> No overfitting detected — all Train vs Validation gaps are within the acceptable threshold of < 0.10.
+> No overfitting detected, all Train vs Validation gaps are within the acceptable threshold of < 0.10.

 ### Top 10 Feature Importances